Optimal Change Point Detection and Localization in Sparse Dynamic Networks: Introduction

-In this article we study a simple problem for network dynamics in discrete time, in which the set of nodes is fixed but the edge probabilities are time-varying.
-Specifically, we assume that we observe a sequence of $T$ independent and possibly sparse networks of constant size whose distributions may change at $K < T$ fixed but unknown time points, or change points.
-We impose minimal restrictions on the number and locations of the change points and especially on the nature of the distributional changes that may occur at those times.
+In this article we are concerned with a discrete time network dynamic setting in which the set of nodes is fixed but the edge probabilities are time-varying.
+We assume that we observe a sequence of $T$ independent and possibly sparse networks of constant size whose distributions may change at $K < T$ unknown time points, or change points.
+We impose minimal restrictions on the number and locations of the possible change points and especially on the nature of the distributional changes that may occur at those times.
 In particular, most popular static network models can fit into our framework.
-The task we set out to solve is to detect whether any such change has taken place, and to accurately estimate the time or location of the corresponding change point.
-Importantly, we are not interested in estimating the underlying distributions, but only the location of their changes.
-As our analysis will reveal, although we only consider a fairly straightforward form of network dynamic, the associated inference problem is rather subtle and far from trivial.
+Our goal is to detect whether any such change has taken place, and to accurately estimate the time of the corresponding change point.
+Importantly, we are not interested in estimating the underlying data-generating distributions.
+As our analysis will reveal, although we only consider a fairly straightforward form of network dynamics, the associated inference problem is rather subtle and far from trivial.
+Furthermore, if one is interested in the underlying distributions, then static network estimation methods can be applied to the sample means of the adjacency matrices between two consecutive change point estimators.